lwfwind/bintray-publish/README.md

-# bintray-release
+# bintray-publish

-Super easy way to release your Android artifacts to bintray.
+Super easy way to publish your Android artifacts to bintray.

 ## Adding to project